-The certificate in echocardiography is an eighteen-month program that includes a clinical internship.
-The program, which focuses on the evaluation of the heart, its valves and chambers, and associated vessels, was designed to exceed the objectives of the Joint Review Committee on Education in Diagnostic Medical Sonography.
+The certificate in echocardiography is an 18-month program that includes a clinical internship.
+The program, which focuses on the evaluation of the heart, its valves and chambers, and associated vessels, has been designed to exceed the objectives of the Joint Review Committee on Education in Diagnostic Medical Sonography.
 The program produces competent, compassionate, and responsible echocardiography professionals and leaders.
 This certificate is available to all registered allied health practitioners as well as those holding an associate or bachelor’s degree in a relevant discipline.
 The certificate includes lectures and course work integrated with a clinical internship.
 Depending on a candidate's previous course work, certain prerequisite courses such as a patient care course may be required prior to or during enrollment in the program.
 Contact the program director for further information on prerequisite course work and degree options.

 Graduates earning the certificate will: